 Presented in this course are the fundamentals of quantity surveying, employing methodology from the Canadian Institute of Quantity Surveyors, (CIQS) Method of Measurement and Industry Practice.
-Take off procedures will be demonstrated and applied using examples from wood framed structures, concrete foundations, and simple grading exercises.
+Material take off procedures will be demonstrated and applied using examples from wood framed structures.